 The engineering plastics used in various electronics parts have to comply with strict flame retardancy requirements and more environmentally friendly solutions

-Learn how DSM material science helps improve performance with e-friendly materials that do not corrode electrical components.
+Learn how Envalior material science helps improve performance with e-friendly materials that do not corrode electrical components.

 Designing an innovative part is only one step in the process.
 Once you have the part design and the material grade selected, and you have successfully manufactured the part in the lab, you need to roll it out for commercial production.